Mauryan07/KraxMusicPlayer/README.md

 # KraxMusicPlayer (backend)

-Simple Java backend for a music player.
-Provides a REST API for playback, playlists and library management — any frontend can be used with it.
+Minimal Java Spring Boot backend for a music player.
+Exposes REST endpoints for playback, playlists and library management — any frontend can consume it.

 Prerequisites
+- JDK 21
-- Java 11+
+- Maven

 Quick start
 1. Clone